openimis/openimis_docs/user_manual/insuree_policies/family.rst

  #. **Result Panel**

-    The Result Panel displays a list of all families/groups found, matching the selected criteria in the Search Panel (:numref:`image93`).
+    The Result Panel displays a list of all families/groups found, matching the selected criteria in the Search Panel.

     Double clicking on a record re-directs the user to the `Family Overview Page <#family-overview>`__ for the Family selected or if it is an historical record then the `Change Family Page <#family-group-page>`__, for detailed viewing.